dokku-alt/dokku-alt/README.md

 it builds.
 For example, the Python buildpack would need Python to be installed.

-To add a new buildpack to builstep, add commands to install the necessary packages that the buildpack and built application environment will need to Dockerfile.
-Then add the buildpack Git URL to the file build-dir/buildpacks.txt
+To add a new buildpack to builstep, add commands to install the necessary packages that the buildpack and built application environment will need to stack/packages.txt and stack/prepare.
+Then add the buildpack Git URL to the file stack/buildpacks.txt

 You'll then have to re-build.